-Dubbed The Other Bar, it’s available in milk and dark chocolate varieties from 14 October.
+Dubbed The Other Bar, it’s available in milk and dark chocolate varieties.

 What sets it apart from other chocolate bars readily available in supermarkets is that farmers producing the cocoa for these bars are guaranteed a fair price that meets their real income needs, according to leaders of the project.
 They will also be aiming to pay farmers faster than their mass-market counterparts.

-The UNDP and Fairchain Foundation have set that ‘fair’ figure at 6-7% of the value of the cocoa used in making the chocolate.
+The UNDP and Fairchain Foundation have set that ‘fair’ figure at 6-7 per cent of the value of the cocoa used in making the chocolate.

-By contrast, the average cocoa farmer received just 3% of the value of the cocoa they produced for Western chocolate manufacturers, according to a report produced by the UNDP and Fairchain Foundation.
+By contrast, the average cocoa farmer received just 3 per cent of the value of the cocoa they produced for Western chocolate manufacturers, according to a report produced by the UNDP and Fairchain Foundation.